 An expanded and enhanced East Croydon station

 A rebuilt station with two additional platforms, a larger concourse with improved facilities for passengers and better connections with the town centre and other transport links, supporting the ongoing regeneration of central Croydon.
-These new station works would also be designed to allow for new offices and homes to be built above the new station in the future.
+These new station works would also be designed to allow for new offices and homes to be built next to the new station in the future.

 ‘Selhurst triangle’ remodelling